 SunnyMagneticExerciseBike

-There’s two versions of this bike: Classic and Pro.
-The Classic comes with a slightly lighter flywheel (30 pounds, compared to the Pro’s 40 pounds) so that means your rides won’t be quite as smooth.
+There are two versions of this bike: Classic and Pro.
+The Classic comes with a slightly lighter flywheel (30 pounds, compared to the Pro’s 40 pounds), meaning your rides won’t be quite as smooth.
 That shouldn’t be too much of a problem, especially since the bike has a wide range of micro-adjustable resistance levels that should challenge most home gym owners.

-There have been some reviews stating the bike has arrived chipped or damaged, which is probably due to the fact that it’s made with a lot of plastic to bring the price down.
-Try to notice any such damage as soon as possible, as the bike only comes with a six-month warranty on parts.
+There have been some reviews stating the bike has arrived chipped or damaged, which is probably because it’s made with a lot of plastic to bring the price down.
+Try to notice any such damage as soon as possible, as the bike only comes with a 6-month warranty on parts.

 Footprint22″D x 49″W x 50.5″H